microsoft/vscode-codicons/RELEASING.md

 Most of the time, you'll want to use `patch` or `minor`.
 For any of the above release types, the version number will be incremented automatically based on the latest stable release.

 To create a stable release at a specific version, you can use `X.X.X` format (e.g., `1.2.3`).
 In this case, the version number will be set exactly as specified, regardless of the previous latest stable release.

+## Releasing from other branches

+To release from a branch other than `main`, you can choose the branch from the "Select pipeline version by branch/tag" dropdown when you run the pipeline.
+Then, specify the desired release type as described above.

+Releasing from other branches is useful for creating recovery releases and pre-releases for testing.